 Don’t just visit the Terrarium, make it your home(page)!
-From there, you can access email and the Portal (for personal and academic information), see campus news updates and event listings, as well as sell or trade items with other Beloiters on the Campus Billboard.
+From there, you can access email and the Portal (for personal and academic information), see campus news updates and event listings, as well as buy, sell, or trade items with other Beloiters on the Campus Billboard.

 Beloit College uses Google Apps for Education (GAE) for email.
 It also includes a calendar tool and a document management system called "Drive" that has unlimited storage.
 If you have a personal Gmail account, you already know how it works.
 To access your Beloit College email account, go to the Terrarium and link in through the “Email” button (you can also sign in at http://mail.beloit.edu/ or http://mail.google.com/).

 Make a habit of checking your Beloit account.
 Most communications you’ll receive before you arrive on campus will come via email, including your housing and roommate assignment, mailbox number, and financial aid information.
 Your Beloit email account will also be an essential tool for communicating with professors, staff, and students at Beloit College.

 You received your Beloit College username and a temporary password by mail.
 Be sure to change your password immediately:

-This username and password will be used not only for email, but also for registering computers on the college network, and accessing Moodle (which some professors use to create online communities for classes) and the Portal.
+This username and password will be used not only for email, but also for registering computers on the college network, printing, and accessing Moodle (which some professors use to create online communities for classes) and the Portal.

 The Portal is an online application that gives students access to personal academic information: things like class schedules, grades and grade point averages, and transcripts.
 You’ll check semester grades here, register for courses, and update personal information.
-Also, several required forms are available via the Portal on the "New Students" tab.
+Many forms referred to in this booklet are available via the Portal on the "New Students" tab.
 Log in at the Terrarium with the same username and password you use for email.

 To become familiar with the rules and regulations of Beloit computing, and the services the ISR (Information Services and Resources) division offers, read:

 All computers hooked up to Beloit’s network must have current antivirus software.